connorheyz/online-notes/md-articles/ap-comp-gov/482-492-Notes-Nigeria.md

 ### Constitutionalism
 Nigeria's first constitution was written in 1914, but since then, eight more constitutions have been written. **constitutionalism** has eluded Nigeria.
 ### Legitimacy
 The **national question** is at the heart of the country's legitimacy, so establishing legitimacy is a challenge.
 The military is an important organization that brings stability to an unstable country.
-Military leaders have ruled Nigeria.
+Military leaders have commonly ruled Nigeria.

 >#### Goodluck Jonathan
 >Goodluck Jonathan was the 2010 Nigerian president.
 He was one of the few presidents who was not a military leader.
 He was unable to harness the military power to defeat Boko Haram, an Islamic terrorist group in the north.